-Where students are struggling based on data, we have a variety of supports built into our core schedule and practices.
+ReGeneration tailors and individualizes instruction to students based on data from interim and formative assessments.
 As part of our early-release Fridays, teachers identify where students need additional support via individual, small-group, or whole-class additional work.
-Our coteaching model is critical to providing this support, allowing our teachers to flex based on student needs during our long literacy and math blocks.

 Teachers differentiate their instruction in response to data in a variety of ways, both to groups and individual students.
 Teachers ensure that all students' needs are met through a combination of direct instruction, small-group instruction, and the allocation of individual learning tasks.

-In alignment with our college-prep mission, students across ability levels learn grade-level objectives in their classes.
+In alignment with our college-preparatory mission, students across ability levels learn grade-level objectives in their classes.
+Individualized instruction should never supplant grade-level content but should support it.
 In planning, teachers scaffold their lessons by adding more real-world examples to their direct instruction, integrating manipulatives or visuals into guided practice, providing additional word-study opportunities, and explicitly connecting material to students' prior knowledge.
+Teachers submit their classwork or assessments to the instructional leader for feedback on the format, design, and accessibility of materials.

 For instructional delivery, teachers work with their instructional leader in order to tailor their practice for the students in their classes.
-Teachers submit their class work or assessments to the instructional leader in order to receive feedback on the format, design, and accessibility of materials.
-Differentiation occurs in all of our classes through the targeted questioning that our teachers provide-even to the extent of scripting who they are going to call on with which questions in their lesson plans.
+Differentiation occurs in all of our classes through teachers' targeted questioning, to the extent of scripting who they will call on with which questions.